 Even getting out and doing a self-guided walk will give you the opportunity to enjoy the flora and fauna of the area as well as potentially view birds, antelope, and other animals that populate this protected area.

 Camping Amenities: A private bathroom for each campsite, pool, no electricity.

 Hiking: There are several self-guided hikes around the area or you can opt for guided hikes or drives for a chance to spot some rhinos.

 Stay in a Nature Reserve

 No trip to Namibia is complete without a stay in a luxurious tent camp where you can lounge in bed while wild animals graze outside of your window.
 And there is no better place in the country to get your fill of luxury and safari excursions than at the Okonjima Nature Reserve.

-Parking: Secure parking area for your rental car.
+Parking: A secure parking area for your rental car.

 Activities in the Area: Okonjima offers a range of guided tours to get you out into the bush to look for cheetahs and leopards.
 It’s an amazing opportunity to get close to these beautiful animals from the safety of your vehicle.

 Hopefully, this Namibia itinerary has provided you with all the tools you need to plan a once-in-a-lifetime trip!
-Have you taken a road trip in Namibia?
+Have you taken a road trip to Namibia?
 Let us know about it below.